symfony/symfony-docs/messenger/multiple_buses.rst

 This way, the ``App\MessageHandler\SomeCommandHandler`` handler will only be known by the ``command.bus`` bus.

-You can also automatically add this tag to a number of classes by following a naming convention and registering all of the handler services by name with the correct tag:
+You can also automatically add this tag to a number of classes by using the :ref:`_instanceof service configuration <di-instanceof>`.
+Using this, you can determine the message bus based on an implemented interface:

 .. configuration-block::

     .. code-block:: yaml

         # config/services.yaml
+        services:
+            # ...

+            _instanceof:
-        # put this after the "App\" line that registers all your services
+                # all services implementing the CommandHandlerInterface
-        command_handlers:
-            namespace: App\MessageHandler\
-            resource: '%kernel.project_dir%/src/MessageHandler/*CommandHandler.php'
-            autoconfigure: false
+                # will be registered on the command.bus bus
+                App\MessageHandler\CommandHandlerInterface:
                     tags:
                         - { name: messenger.message_handler, bus: command.bus }

-        query_handlers:
-            namespace: App\MessageHandler\
-            resource: '%kernel.project_dir%/src/MessageHandler/*QueryHandler.php'
-            autoconfigure: false
+                # while those implementing QueryHandlerInterface will be
+                # registered on the query.bus bus
+                App\MessageHandler\QueryHandlerInterface:
                     tags:
                         - { name: messenger.message_handler, bus: query.bus }

     .. code-block:: xml